Critical thinking, creative problem solving, and bold experimentation form the core of our arts leadership program.

 Our program is based on professional standards and practices, with particular emphasis on:

 To complete the degree, successful completion of a minimum of 60 credit hours is required.
 The program is designed to be completed in three years.

 All accepted students receive an assistantship and full tuition waiver.
 To maintain assistantship support, students must be enrolled in at least 12 credit hours each semester.

 Typically the Arts Leadership program accepts 1-3 students each year.

 The MFA in Arts Leadership program is a member of the Association of Arts Administration Educators.

 As part of the plan of study, each graduate student completes a semester-long internship.
 To date, Arts Leadership students have had internships with:

 Students in the program are also encouraged to pursue internship and work opportunities during the summers.
-Arts Leadership students have participated in summer internships at a range of arts organizations across the country, including:
+Arts Leadership students have participated in summer work and internships at a range of arts organizations across the country, including:

 The new graduate program in Arts Leadership graduated its first cohort in May 2017.
 Graduates from the program have gone on to positions in organizations including, Roundabout Theatre Company, Utah Shakespeare Festival, Jefferson Center, and the United Performing Arts Fund.